-4. Turn on wifi and sync your Kindle or your Kindle app.
+4. Turn on wifi and sync your Kindle or your device with the Kindle app on it.
 The book should arrive on your reading device within a few minutes.

-5. Use the Notes and Highlights feature in the Go To menu to proofread the book.
-If you're a beta reader, share the Notes and Highlights (your feedback) with the author.
+5. Use the Notes and Highlights feature on your Kindle, or in your Kindle app, to proofread the book.
+If you’re a beta reader, share the Notes and Highlights (your feedback) with the author.

 Proofreading on a Kindle is easy.
 Further, proofreading a book in a new environment can help you to see errors that you’d otherwise miss.